High Protein Banana Bread Recipe

 In a large mixing bowl, mash your ripe bananas until mostly smooth.
 The riper, the better — brown-speckled bananas bring more natural sweetness and moisture to the bread.

-Mashing ripe bananas in a bowl until smooth for banana bread batter
+Mashed ripe bananas in a glass mixing bowl, mostly smooth with a few small chunks, prepared for banana bread batter.

 3. Mix the Wet Ingredients